kiendang/bioread/src/bert-qa/README.md

-# Code for adapting BERT to Bioread dataset
+# Code for adapting BERT to BioRead dataset

 ## Prepare